home about resources filmscamp johnny reb

 2. Gettysburg (1993): Ted Turner’s epic that features a sweeping view of “Pickett’s Charge.”
 I wasn’t too crazy about the casting of Martin Sheen as Robert E. Lee.
 He looked too short for the role.
 Tom Berenger as General Longstreet wasn’t bad but he looks god awful in a long beard.
 I did like Jeff Daniels as Joshua Chamberlain.
 One good thing about Chamberlain, even though you are a mutineer and a deserter, he will get you something to eat.

 3. Gone With the Wind (1939): The number one movie of the Civil War film genre and among the top ten films of all time.
 Unforgettable scenes of Atlanta burning, hundreds of Confederate wounded, Scarlett shooting a Yankee bummer’s face off, and Rhett Butler’s immortal words, “Frankly my dear, I don’t give a damn.”
+Though attitudes have changed considerably since its release in 1939, I think it's a great film to watch, especially on the big screen.

 4. Shenandoah (1965): A little known Jimmy Stewart film about a Shenandoah Valley farmer and his six sons who manage to avoid the Confederate draft and remain on their farm until the war’s final weeks.
 The youngest son (played by Philip Alford, Atticus Finch’s son Jem in “To Kill a Mockingbird”) is taken prisoner by Union forces and Papa Stewart sets out to find him.
-Very horrifying scene when another son (Patrick Wayne) and his good looking wife (Katherine Ross) are killed by bushwhackers.
+Very horrifying scene when another son (Patrick Wayne) and his good-looking wife (Katherine Ross) are killed by bushwhackers.
 A real tear jerker at the end.

 5. Ride with the Devil (1999): An impressive movie on the Kansas/Missouri border conflict during the war.
 It does a great job of showing the conflicting loyalties that plagued Missouri and the dreadful guerrilla war that ensued.
 Breathtaking scene of Missouri guerrillas, clad in their colorful guerrilla shirts, descending on Lawrence, Kansas.
 The costumes and scenery are just first rate.